DaedalicEntertainment/qt-coding-conventions/README.md

 12.2. _Use `auto*` for pointers, to be consistent with references, and to add additional guidance for the reader._

 12.3. _Use proprietary types, such as `QString` or `QList` where possible.
 This avoids unnecessary and repeated type conversion while interacting with the Qt framework APIs._

+12.4. _Test whether a pointer is a `nullptr` before dereferencing it._

+## 13. Exceptions

+13.1. _Throw exceptions from model or controller classes to propagate errors to the UI.
+This is much safer than returning error codes and relying on the caller not to forget to check for them._

+13.2.
+Don't throw exceptions from a slot invoked by Qt's signal-slot connection mechanism, as this is considered [undefined behaviour](http://doc.qt.io/qt-5/exceptionsafety.html).

+## 14. Comments

+14.1. _Use a space after `//`._

+14.2. _Place the comment on a separate line, not at the end of a line of code._

+14.3. _Write comments as full sentences._

+14.4. _Write API documentation with [QDoc comments](http://doc.qt.io/qt-5/01-qdoc-manual.html), wrapped in `/*! ... */`._

+## 15. Namespaces

+15.1. _Wrap all code in a matching namespace, e.g. with the name of the application or library._

+## 16. Files

+16.1. _Files should not be longer than 1000 lines._

+16.2. _Each file should contain a single feature.
+Don't define more than one public type per file._

+16.3. _Header files should adhere to the following structure:_

+* `#pragma once`
+* `#includes`
+* forward declarations
+* type definition

+16.4. _Class definitions should adhere to the following structure:_

+* `Q_OBJECT` macro if the class inherits from `QObject`
+* constructors
+* destructors
+* public functions
+* public slots
+* signals
+* protected fields
+* protected functions
+* protected slots
+* private fields
+* private functions
+* private slots